EckoTan0804/academic-kickstart/content/authors/admin/_index.md

 # blablabla
 ---

 I am a master student of Computer Science at Karlsruhe Institute of Technology (KIT), Germany.
-Having great interest in Artificial Intelligence (AI), I am a passionate deep learning practitioner in the field of Computer Vision.
+Having great interest in Artificial Intelligence (AI), I am a curious and passionate deep learning practitioner in the field of Computer Vision.
 I am also a huge fan of the Keep It Simple Stupid (KISS) principle.